Our FAQs Cover A Wide Range Of Topics

 In addition to obtaining written consent to conduct a background check, you must first collect your candidate’s first, middle and last name, as well as the correct date of birth (DOB), government ID or social security number, and home addresses from the last 7 years if possible.

 Our information is compiled from FCRA-certified resources.
 Our experienced teams handle the court record checks by going straight to the source (whether on-site at the courthouse) or through appropriate technology.
 For employment and education verifications, we will determine if the information is available in an approved database or will go directly to the source.
 Other data sources will depend on the searches requested as part of the background check.
-We pull from over 352+ million data sources depending on the information you are seeking on the individual.

 There are some proprietary databases of criminal histories which collection information on a nationwide basis from many different sources.
 This is known as a national criminal database.
 There are no publicly maintained “national” criminal databases from which the general public can access.
 Some background screening companies maintain private or proprietary criminal history databases, and others will subscribe to third party aggregators of criminal histories.
 County searches are very pointed specific searches in a courthouse of the county in which the subject of the search may have works or resided.
 It is a search of one courthouse’s records.
 While a national criminal database can be considered to be “an inch deep and a mile wide”, a county courthouse search is “a mile deep and an inch wide.”
 A federal criminal search covers federal crimes that are federally prosecuted and typically not included in either county or statewide criminal checks.